Dec 13 , 2016

 Here are some tips to stop the biting while breastfeeding:

-• Correct Latching.
 If a baby is latched on correctly, the nipple should be about an inch behind his teeth.
 If he is actively nursing in a correct position it is physically impossible for him to bite.
 Many biting incidents occur when the nipple slips out of position and comes back toward the front of the mouth.
-This happens mostly when a feeding is winding down or the baby is sleepy.
-When you feel this change in position go ahead and end the feeding.
+This happens mostly when feeding is winding down or the baby is sleepy.
+When you feel this change in a position go ahead and end the feeding.

 It is a Phase